State Bar of California

 Employee Benefits ERISA/Executive Compensation Litigation

-J.D. from University of Southern California School of Law
+J.D., University of Southern California School of Law

-Bachelor of Arts from University of California, Berkeley
+B.A., Economics, University of California, Berkeley

 Mr. Davis also litigates matters involving ERISA violations and employee benefits, as well as representing companies involved in investigations of their retirement, health and welfare plans instituted by the Department of Labor.